Sun 8 Aug 2010

 The gift of discernment of spirits is the one spiritual gift that has continually presented the most difficulties and challenges to me personally.

 Because of my journey, I would like to share what I have learned with others.
-This article is the first of a series of three articles in which I will cover:
+This article is the first of a series of articles in which I will cover:

 1. Signs you may have the gift of discernment,